tealeave/qc/README.md

 # qc
-this script compiles metrics that is important for cnvs
+this script compiles metrics that are important for CNVqc

 ## DEPENDENCIES
 dependency.yml